 Skip to main content

-Sunyani Airport
+Regional Airport Sunyani Airport (Bono Region)

 Sunyani Airport: Aviation Gateway to Ghana’s Bono Region